maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 ### Convert `nn.CrossEntropyLoss` to `nn.BCEWithLogitsLoss`
 - could potentially work better as a 1-v-all problem
 - use label smoothing could help as well (see pytorch BERT huggingface example)
+- **NOTE** probably doesn't work on its own, but works better with mixup style data augmentation

 ### Don't use early stopping/save best model callbacks!
 - reasoning